Chapter 30. Getting started with an ext3 file system

 data=ordered

 (default).
-For more information, see Is the EXT journaling option "data=writeback" supported in RHEL?
-Knowledgebase article.- Data Integrity: The ext3 file system prevents loss of data integrity during an unexpected power failure or system crash.
+For more information, see the Red Hat Knowledgebase solution Is the EXT journaling option "data=writeback" supported in RHEL?.- Data Integrity: The ext3 file system prevents loss of data integrity during an unexpected power failure or system crash.

 - Speed: Despite writing some data more than once, ext3 has a higher throughput in most cases than ext2 because ext3’s journaling optimizes hard drive head motion.